 - They are also a great supplement for use along with Exploring Creation with Zoology 1: Flying Creatures of the Fifth Day.

-- Using what you’ve learned about birds, write bird stories on the blank lined pages (included).
+- Use what you’ve learned about birds to write bird stories on the lined pages (included).

 - Make your own backyard notebooking nature journal featuring birds in your area.